How to Respond to Peer Review

 The response letter is a scholarly dialogue with the reviewers.
 Respond to every comment, one by one, without exception.

-Response: Thank you for this valuable suggestion.
+| Agree | "The statistical justification for the sample size is insufficient." | Thank you for this valuable suggestion.
 We have added a power analysis (G*Power, α = .05, power = .80, medium effect size f = .25) justifying our sample size of 312 participants.
-This addition can be found on page 12, lines 8-15 of the revised manuscript.
+This addition can be found on page 12, lines 8-15 of the revised manuscript. |

-Response: We appreciate this thoughtful suggestion.
+| Disagree | "A mixed methods approach should be employed." | We appreciate this thoughtful suggestion.
 However, our research question specifically asks "how much" rather than "how," which aligns with a quantitative approach (Creswell, 2024).
 Moreover, similar studies in our field (Kim et al., 2023; Lee, 2024) have successfully employed the same design.
-We have added a justification for our methodological choice on page 10, lines 3-8.
+We have added a justification for our methodological choice on page 10, lines 3-8. |

 Key principles for the response letter:

-- Respond to every comment without exception — skipping even one will be seen as ignoring it
+| Respond to every comment | Skipping even one will be interpreted as ignoring it |

-- Mark newly added content in the manuscript with color or underline (per journal policy)
+| Mark changes in the manuscript | Highlight newly added content with color or underline (per journal policy) |

 Step 4: Revise the Manuscript